wpaccessibility/wp-a11y-docs/docs/topics/forms/input-label/accessible-name.md

 ## How to test for a proper accessible name

-Good tools the check the accessible name of a form input:
+Good tools to check the accessible name of a form input:

 - Your browser's [accessibility tree]({{site.baseurl}}/docs/topics/code/accessible-name/).
 - A screen reader, such as NVDA for Windows or VoiceOver/Safari for macOS.